Skip to Content

 Accommodation is one of the biggest expenditures you’ll find.
 As the city is so popular, prices can be quite high.
 So if you can book your accommodation in advance, you should be able to get a better price.

-Tours are another part of the picture, although you can factor this in before you go by looking up the cost or booking your tours in advance.
+Tours are another part of the picture, although you can factor this in by looking up the cost or booking your tours in advance.
+Don’t forget to factor in any travel gifts you buy for loved ones too.

 The following prices are for the average travel budget.
 That is someone who is not going to splurge, but someone who will not be travelling on an ultra-frugal budget either.